mb-9/exchange-rates/README.md

 Scheduling
 --------

-There are two tasks that are scheduled every day
+There are two tasks that are scheduled to run every day

 - downloading countries
 - downloading exchange rates